DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 - If section has content: content → blank line → next section
 - If section is empty: header → blank line → next section

-## Design-Specific Guidelines
+## Content Guidelines
+- Document exactly as stated without elaboration
+- Include only explicitly provided information
+- Never suggest deliverables, goals, or methodologies

+### Design-Specific
 - Document design needs exactly as stated
-- Never suggest deliverables, goals, or methodologies
 - Include only explicitly mentioned stakeholders or areas
 - List constraints and research only if provided